This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}m\md{T} = -p\md{v}. \end{align} \]

 A process coordinate is a quantity as a function of which all other state variables can be written.
 Time is always a possible process coordinate, but volume is used here.
-Using the chain rule we get:
+Using the chain rule, one obtains:

 \[ \begin{align} c^{(V)}m\frac{dT}{dp}\frac{dp}{dV} = -p.\tag{9.16}\label{eq:ad_proz} \end{align} \]